iivanoo/covid-apps-observer/data/data_us/reports/resources/org.pathcheck.covidsafepathsBt.mn___1.6.1/report.md

 > So far, I can't tell, but tomorrow I go to hospital.
 I expect it will go off like crazy there.
 Not sure what the range is...6'?
 20'?
 For airborne virus, 6' is no where near enough distance.
 I surmized that in January 2020, based on YouTube reports of medical analyst Dr. John Campbell.
 Check his channel out.<br> :date: __2020-12-29 19:44:24__

-> This app was totally amazing, it was sending my Meta Data all over the world.
-It even showed me that my neighbor was exposing him self to Covid with a un-natural hand sanitizer pump that doubles as an omelette maker.
-Keep up the good work.
-It's a winner for me.<br> :date: __2020-12-22 04:18:23__

 #### 2-star reviews